 Advantest has established an "Environmental Management Plan for 2004-2006", under which Advantest has committed to realizing a balance of corporate management and environmental protection activities.
-Advantest's primary environmental activities during fiscal 2004 are as follows:
+Advantest's primary environmental activities during fiscal 2005 are as follows:

 - ISO 14001 Certification.
 Advantest has received ISO 14001 Certification for all of its domestic manufacturing and research and development activities. - Environmental Measures for Products.
 Advantest is actively involved in the development of environmentally friendly product lines.
-Advantest conducts environmental assessments of its products from their development stages.
-Advantest is aiming to introduce the use of lead-free solders in new products by 2006. - Reduce Waste.
-Advantest achieved less than 2% industrial output at all eight of its research and development, and manufacturing facilities. - Use of Safe Components.
-Advantest has established an internal procurement standard for parts and components and has commenced its efforts to procure parts and components for its new products that do not contain specified toxic substances.
-Advantest has conducted inspection on approximately 15,000 parts commonly used in its manufacturing processes. - Conserve Energy.
-Advantest's total electricity usage as of the end of fiscal 2004 increased by approximately 10% compared to the levels used in fiscal 2003.
-Through usage of energy efficient equipment and the re-evaluation of manufacturing processes, Advantest continues to strive for lower levels of use of electricity and emission of carbon dioxide. - Environmental Activities.
-Advantest has implemented reforestation of seedlings of Dipterocarpaceae trees to assist in the rehabilitation of tropical forests in Southeast Asia, which have been severely impacted by commercial deforestation.
+Advantest conducts environmental assessments of its products from their development stages. - Reduce Waste.
+Advantest achieved less than 2% industrial output at all eight of its research and development and manufacturing facilities. - Use of Safe Components.
+Advantest has established an internal procurement standard for parts and components and has made efforts to procure parts and components for its new products that do not contain specified toxic substances.
+Advantest has conducted inspection on approximately 26,000 parts used in its manufacturing processes. - Prevention of Global Warming.
+Through usage of energy efficient equipment and the re-evaluation of manufacturing processes, Advantest strives to reduce levels of carbon dioxide emissions resulting from energy consumption relating to its business activities.
+Advantest's carbon dioxide emissions resulting from its business activities decreased by approximately 10% per sales unit in fiscal 2005 as compared with fiscal 2000. - Environmental Activities.
+Advantest has implemented a second round of the reforestation of seedlings to assist in the rehabilitation of tropical forests in Southeast Asia, which have been severely impacted by commercial deforestation.

 Advantest has been addressing issues of corporate management, social activities and environmental issues from a global perspective.
 With increased attention in recent years on corporate ethics, Advantest believes that it should focus more on the issue of CSR (Corporate Social Responsibility).
-Advantest has established seven committees to address human rights, environmental issues, compliance and information disclosure.
+Advantest has established a CSR Committee, under which it promotes CSR initiatives through seven subcommittees (Disclosure Committee, Personnel Mediation Committee, Human Rights Protection Committee, Information Security Committee, Committee on Environmental Conservation, Internal Control Committee and Corporate Ethics Committee).

-Advantest spent approximately ¥1,173 million during fiscal 2004 to further implement its environmental policies.
-Advantest expects to have similar levels of expenditures related to its environmental policies during fiscal 2005.
+Advantest spent approximately ¥1,093 million during fiscal 2005 to further implement its environmental policies.
+Advantest expects to have similar levels of expenditures related to its environmental policies during fiscal 2006.